Hoppa till innehål

 The OR has limits.
 Your expertise shouldn't.

-Infection control limits who can enter the OR.
+Infection control limits who can enter the operating room.
 Specialists and supervisors are often located elsewhere.
 And training requires observation that crowded operating theatres simply can’t accommodate.
 The result: knowledge and expertise that should travel freely gets stuck behind physical constraints.

 Telemedicine